curl/curl/docs/cmdline-opts/retry.md

 --retry-max-time to limit the total time allowed for retries.

 curl complies with the Retry-After: response header if one was present to know when to issue the next retry (added in 7.66.0).
+You can ignore the server's requested Retry-After time by using --retry-ignore-server-time but it is not polite to do so (added in 8.7.0).